brson/blog.rust-lang.org/_drafts/rustup.md

 $ rustup run beta rustc --version
 $ rustup run beta cargo test
 ```
+-->

 TODO: Add `rustup install`

-An easy way to verify your code works on the next Rust release.
-That's
+That's an easy way to verify your code works on the next Rust
-good Rust citizenship!
-If your stuff breaks on beta please report it
+release.
+That's good Rust citizenship!
-to the the local authorities.

 So that is already not so easy to replicate using other installers:
 with one `rustup install` command we added the current Rust beta to